 For example, Chase covers Sapphire Reserve cardholders if “some portion of the fare for transportation has been charged to your Account issued by Chase Bank USA” or “when free flights have been awarded from frequent flier or Rewards programs, provided that all of the miles or Rewards points were accumulated from a Rewards program sponsored by Chase Bank USA.”
 You could pay for an award ticket with United MileagePlus miles, pay the taxes/fees with your Sapphire Reserve, and you’d still qualify for Lost Luggage coverage.

-It’s common knowledge that top-tier rewards cards like the Prestige Card and the Sapphire Reserve provide exceptional travel protections including lost/damaged baggage cover, but the benefit also features on mid-tier cards like the Sapphire Preferred and ThankYou Premier, which offer top-class Lost Luggage Protection on par with their premium stablemates.
+It’s common knowledge that top-tier rewards cards like the Sapphire Reserve provide exceptional travel protections including lost/damaged baggage cover, but the benefit also features on mid-tier cards like the Chase Sapphire Preferred® Card, which offer top-class Lost Luggage Protection on par with their premium stablemates.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.